emphilip/newman-reporter-mongo/README.md

-# newman-reporter-teamcity
+# newman-mongo-reporter
-A newman reporter for TeamCity.
+A newman reporter to Mongo.